Recruiting | 8Min Read

 Suppose in the beginning, the company has 96 employees and 102 at the end, and 11 employees left the company.
 Then the Turnover Rate would be 11 / (96+102)/2 x 100 = 11.11%.

-Why is Turnover Rate Important for Organisations?
+Why is this Recruiting Metric Important for Organisations?

 The Turnover Rate is an important recruiting KPI because it offers an understanding of workforce stability and how effective an organisation's employee retention strategies really are.